zodyking/ha-news-intergration/info.md

 ### Panel UI

-Access the intuitive panel interface by clicking "AI News Anchor" in the sidebar or navigating to `/ai_news_anchor`.
+Access the intuitive panel interface by clicking "Home Assistant News" in the sidebar or navigating to `/ai_news_anchor`.
 The panel allows you to:
 - Configure all settings visually
 - Test briefings with the "Play Briefing Now" button
 - See real-time status and error messages